syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-read-filtered-rows-in-excel.md

 ---
-title: Read the filtered data |Syncfusion
+title: How to read filtered rows in Excel? |Syncfusion
 description: This page shows how to read the filtered data from the Excel file using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO
 documentation: UG
 ---

-# How to read filtered data?
+# How to read filtered rows in Excel?

-The row height property is used to access the filtered rows in the Excel file.
-The hidden rows will have their row height as zero '0'.
-The following code snippet illustrates this.
+The filtered rows in an Excel document can be read through RowHeight property.
+The filtered rows, also called as hidden rows, will have the row height as 0.
+The following code explains this.

 {% tabs %}